 Box-Toppers points are a measure of how much a player provides key contributions to his team’s wins.
 Specifically, Box-Toppers tracks who most helps their team win the most games.
 Using standard box score statistics, Box-Toppers uses a simple formula to determine a Player of the Game for each Major League Baseball game played.
 That player is the person who contributed most to his team’s win.
 In regular season games, players earn 1.0 Box-Toppers point for being named Player of the Game and can earn bonus points for being Player of the Day or top player or batter in their league for the day.

-Box-Toppers has tracked every regular season Major League Baseball game since the start of the 1995 season—about 51,000 total games.
+Box-Toppers has tracked every regular season Major League Baseball game since the start of the 1995 season—more than 53,000 total games.
 This website, Box-Toppers.com, began at the start of the 2013 season as a day-by-day demonstration of tabulating and evaluating this Box-Toppers metric.

 Some other highlights looking at season-by-season Box-Toppers leaders:

 Who led most often?Randy Johnson led his league’s category (pitching) in Box-Toppers points more seasons than any other player—six.
 Albert Pujols led his league’s batters in Box-Toppers points more seasons than any other batter—five.
 Here are the 16 players who led their league category (pitching or batting) in Box-Toppers points more than once in the past 22 seasons: